-Agora was the commercial hub of ancient Athens, the marketplace, and it was the focal point of all social, economic, political and any intellectual activities and it was the pulsing heart of all of Athens.
+Agora was the commercial hub of ancient Athens, the marketplace, and it was the focal point of all social, economic, political, and intellectual activities and it was the pulsing heart of all of Athens.
 After all, Agora directly translates to “a place of gathering”.

 Tickets: Included in the special ticket package of 30 €

 Now you’ll see the juxtaposition between modern and tradition as you move from the ancient pulsating heart of the city to the new one.
-The ancient square is wat keeps this city going, and it’s main transport hub!
+The ancient square is what keeps this city going, and its main transport hub!
 It’s usually the place to meet friends, have a meal, relax after work, go shopping, or just people-watch!

 Things to check out:

 - The Parliament Building

 - War Memorial of the Unknown Soldier – Dedicated to all of the unknown soldiers who died during the war.
 Changing of the Guard Ceremony takes place.
 Every hour exactly, the changing of the guard takes place where the presidential guards dress in their traditional uniform to pay tribute t all of the war victims.
 You are not allowed to touch them, however.

 This stadium has an incredibly long, interesting history and is the birthplace of the Olympic Games.
 It was constructed in the 4th century B.C and its main purpose for it back then was for male athletes to compete in the games but now it has become one of the most important stadiums in the world.
 It is all made of marble and can hold up to 60,000 spectators today!

 Usually, when we think of Athens, images of completely ancient monuments come up to mind, right?